 SECTION 4.
-Section 9F of said chapter 112, as so appearing, is hereby amended by adding the following paragraph:-

-The board shall require that any continuing education requirements necessary for the renewal of a physician assistants certificate of registration include the 1-time completion of a course of training and education on the diagnosis, treatment and care of patients with cognitive impairments, including, but not limited to, Alzheimer's disease and dementia; provided, however, that such course requirement shall only apply to physician assistants who serve adult populations.
+Section 9F of said chapter 112, as so appearing, is hereby amended by adding the following paragraph:- course of training and education on the diagnosis, treatment and care of patients with cognitive impairments, including, but not limited to, Alzheimer's disease and dementia; provided, however, that such course requirement shall only apply to physician's assistants who serve adult populations.